Published on June 12, 2024

 Autosomal dominant inheritance pattern

 In an autosomal dominant disorder, the changed gene is a dominant gene.
 It's located on one of the nonsex chromosomes, called autosomes.
-Only one changed gene is needed to be affected by this type of condition.
-A person with an autosomal dominant condition — in this example, the father — has a 50% chance of having an affected child with one changed gene.
-The person has a 50% chance of having an unaffected child.
+Only one changed gene is needed for someone to be affected by this type of condition.
+A person with an autosomal dominant condition — in this example, the father — has a 50% chance of having an affected child with one changed gene and a 50% chance of having an unaffected child.

 Autosomal recessive inheritance pattern